dsc-courses/bpd-reference/docs/statistical-inference/hypothesis_test.md

     # 2. Compute the test statistic
     test_stat = difference_in_proportions(simulation_proportion, overall_prop)

-    # 3. Save the result.
+    # 3. Save the result
     test_statistics = np.append(test_statistics, test_stat)
 ```
 This code will run the permutation test 500 times, but a different reasonable number can be used instead.
 It is **crucial** to keep track of the test statistic each time our for-loop runs so that the number of simulated values can be stored.